thomasmdickinson/lab-soc-about/readme.md

 ### Policies

-Users are required to read, at minimum, the [Code of Conduct](policy/conduct.md).
+Users are required to read the [Code of Conduct](policy/conduct.md).
 It is recommended that you read the other policy documents as well.

 * **[Code of Conduct](policy/conduct.md)**: This document details the standards of behavior.
 Reading this is **mandatory** for all users of labyrinth.social.
 * **[Terms of Service](policy/terms.md)**: This document contains general information about the operation of the service, including Admin rights, availability of service, and blacklisting/silencing of other instances.
 It's **highly recommended** that you read this.